jhelsby/jlox-notes/readme.md

 This repository contains my notes on the _jlox_ interpreter described in [Crafting Interpreters](https://craftinginterpreters.com/) (2021), by Robert Nystrom.
 Once I complete them, I plan to implement my own interpreter based on _clox_, the book's more efficient C-based interpreter.

+_jlox_ and _clox_ interpret the book's language, Lox.
+Lox is a simple, dynamically typed, object-oriented language.
+Its built-in data types are booleans, numbers, strings, and nil.

 ## jlox

-jlox is a dynamically typed, object-oriented tree-walk interpreter built in Java.
-Its built-in data types are booleans, numbers, strings, and nil.
+jlox is a tree-walk interpreter for Lox built in Java.

-All the code described below lives inside the package `com.craftinginterpreters.lox`.
+Unless otherwise stated, the code described below is defined within the package `com.craftinginterpreters.lox`.

 1. [Scanning](/scanning.md)
 2. [Representing Code](/representingcode.md)